infu/internet-computer-start/README.md

 # Internet Base IDE for the Internet Computer

+This repository contains a Dev Container (optional) and Blast examples interfacing with the Internet Computer.

 Search & install the 'Internet Base' VS Code extensions, so you can open .blast files.
 <img width="806" alt="image" src="https://github.com/infu/internet-base-vsc-examples/assets/24810/35236984-eb71-4cb3-9578-b09aee8b2890">

 ## Running in Dev Container

+If you use this to start a new project inside a Dev Container, you can delete everything except the `.devcontainer` directory.

 Search & install the 'Dev Containers' extension.